 When should someone start planning for RMDs?

-Many financial planners recommend beginning tax planning for large IRAs in your 50s or early 60s, when you often have the most flexibility to manage income and tax exposure.
+Many financial planners recommend beginning tax planning for large IRAs in your 50s or early 60s, when you may have more flexibility to manage income and future tax exposure.

 Take our free Retirement Readiness Assessment.
-It takes less than a minute and gives you a quick snapshot of how coordinated your retirement plan is across income, taxes, investments, healthcare, and long-term planning.
+It takes less than a minute and gives you a high-level view of your retirement readiness across income, investments, taxes, healthcare, and overall planning.

 Master Your Retirement